redblade7/smtoomuch/README.md

 THANKS:

-* Anton-P for compiling the book
-* Mariaviollantes for archiving sailorvgame.org (where the book was hosted)
+* Anton-P aka Mariaviollantes for compiling the book and for archiving sailorvgame.org (where the book was hosted)
 * JanC on this page: https://askubuntu.com/questions/36523/creating-a-fortunes-file
 * igemnace on Freenode #vim for helping me quickly split up the book into fortunes
 * Everyone on sailormoonforum.com for being awesome!